Duel in the Sun (film)

-Duel in the Sun (nicknamed Lust in the Dust) is a 1946 American psychological Western film directed by King Vidor, produced and written by David O. Selznick, which tells the story of a Mestiza (half-Native American) girl who goes to live with her white relatives, becoming involved in prejudice and forbidden love.
-The Technicolor film stars Jennifer Jones, Joseph Cotten, Gregory Peck, Lillian Gish and Lionel Barrymore.
+Duel in the Sun is a 1946 American epic psychological Western film directed by King Vidor, produced and written by David O. Selznick, and starring Jennifer Jones, Joseph Cotten, Gregory Peck, Lillian Gish, Walter Huston, and Lionel Barrymore.
+Based on the 1944 novel of the same name by Niven Busch, it follows a young orphaned Mestiza woman who experiences prejudice and forbidden love, while residing with her white relatives on a large Texas ranch.

 Plot

 Pearl Chavez is orphaned after her father Scott Chavez kills her mother, having caught her with a lover.
 Before Scott Chavez is executed as a punishment for killing his wife, he arranges for his daughter Pearl to live with his second cousin and old sweetheart, Laura Belle in Texas.

 Arriving by stagecoach, Pearl is met by Jesse McCanles, one of Laura Belle's two grown sons.
 He takes her to Spanish Bit, their enormous cattle ranch.
 The gentle and gracious Laura Belle is happy to welcome her to their home, but not so her husband, the Senator Jackson McCanles, who uses a wheelchair.
 He calls Pearl "a half-breed" and jealously despises Pearl's father.

 The second son, Lewt, is a ladies' man with a personality quite unlike that of his gentlemanly brother Jesse.
 He expresses his interest in Pearl in direct terms and she takes a strong dislike to him.
 Laura Belle calls in Mr. Jubal Crabbe, the "Sinkiller", a gun-toting preacher, to counsel Pearl on how to avoid the evils of temptation.
-Pearl is determined to remain "a good girl."
+Pearl is determined to remain "a good girl".

-When she submits to Lewt's aggressive advances one night, Pearl is angry with him and ashamed of her own behavior.
-But she also cannot help but be flattered by his lust and attentions.
+When she submits to Lewt's aggressive advances one night, Pearl is angry with him and ashamed of her behavior.
+She also cannot help but be flattered by his lust and attentions.
 Jesse, meanwhile, is ostracized by his father and no longer welcome at the ranch after siding with railroad men, headed by Mr. Langford, against the Senator's personal interests.
 Jesse is in love with Pearl but he leaves for Austin to pursue a political career and becomes engaged to Helen Langford, Langford's daughter.